Habeeb-marcus/Introduction-to-Github/index.md

 * Conclusion

 ## What is GitHub?
-GitHub is a cloud-based website where code or projects may be saved and monitored as a **repository**.
+GitHub is a cloud-based website where code or projects may be saved and monitored.
 Developers, technical writers, and cloud engineers use GitHub to save their projects so that team members from all around the world may access and contribute to them.

 ## What is Git?